 I was shocked.

 In tears, I finally realized why I had been experiencing such an overwhelming desire for entertainment and distraction.
 ADHD restricts the brain’s neurotransmitters associated with pleasure and reward.
 Simply speaking, I was under-stimulated due to a lack of dopamine, and my phone provided me with a “hit” of this essential compound.
 While someone with an Internet addiction may find life outside of their virtual world boring and lonely, my Internet use was actually feeding my brain just enough to help me function (well, almost) in everyday life.

 At the time, I’ll admit I was guilty of thinking, “ADHD?
 Isn’t that for kids who can’t behave themselves in school?”
 Statistics from 2013 tell us that 11% of children were diagnosed with ADHD, but only about 4% of adults.
 Since ADHD isn’t something most people outgrow, there is a glaring problem with only 4% of adults having a diagnosis.
 Even worse, of those who were found to have adult ADHD, only 25% have received treatment.
-If you do some math, this means that there are 74 million adults in the U.S. not receiving treatment for a serious brain disorder.

 Interestingly enough, many adults diagnosed with ADHD were previously treated for other disorders, such as anxiety and depression.
 Guess what else made the list?
 Internet addictions.
 Impulsivity is a common symptom of ADHD and it’s also strongly associated with Internet addictions.
 Similar to ADHD, though, the effects of Internet exposure are mostly studied in children and adolescents.
 It’s possible that adults tend to use the Internet for work and research, so they don’t necessarily report their usage interfering with their life.